skrey/yellow-extensions/plugins/toc/README.md

 How to make a table of contents?
 --------------------------------
 Create a shortcut `[toc]` anywhere in a page, separated by blank lines.
-The table of contents will be created from the headers of a page.

 Example
 -------